Join Forces and Leverage a Fully-Integrated Immuno-Oncology Platform

 OncoSec Lead Program: TAVO

-Potential to become the first marketed therapeutic to address the anti-PD-1 non-responder population
+- Potential to become the first approved therapeutic to address the anti-PD-1 non-responder population

-Fast track and orphan drug designations granted by the FDA
+- Fast track and orphan drug designations granted by the FDA in advanced melanoma

 OncoSec Pipeline Programs: A Modular System for Combinatorial Therapeutics

-OncoSec Medical Inc. entered into a clinical trial collaboration and supply agreement with Merck (known as MSD outside the United States and Canada) to evaluate the combination of OncoSec’s TAVO and Merck’s anti-PD-1 therapy KEYTRUDA® (pembrolizumab), a registered trademark of Merck Sharp & Dohme Corp. in a phase 2b clinical trial, referred to as PISCES/KEYNOTE-695.
+OncoSec Medical Inc. entered into a clinical trial collaboration and supply agreement with Merck to evaluate the combination of OncoSec’s TAVO and Merck’s anti-PD-1 therapy KEYTRUDA® (pembrolizumab), a registered trademark of Merck Sharp & Dohme Corp. in a phase 2b clinical trial, referred to as PISCES/KEYNOTE-695.

 OncoSec Medical Incorporated initiated a research collaboration with Roswell Park Comprehensive Cancer Center to evaluate the use of Roswell Park’s intravital microscopy (IVM) and OncoSec’s proprietary plasmid, TAVOPLUS, in combination with the recently announced APOLLO™ electroporation generator in preclinical studies.